-You can search and further define reports using the time selectors and the Conditions window at the bottom of the page.
+You can search Reports and further define using the time selectors and the Conditions window at the bottom of the page.
 The data used in the report can be obtained on the Current Data window on the right.

 Report Entry Description Admin Logins The number of total, successful, and failed admin logins over time.
 Settings Change The number of settings changes over time.
 Admin Login Events All local administrator logins.
-All Settings Changes All settings changes are performed by an administrator.
+All Settings Changes An administrator performs all settings changes.